priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-mixed-vegetable-uthapam.markdown

-Finely chop all the vegetables and mix with salt keep it ready.
+Finely chop all the vegetables.
+Add salt to taste and keep it ready.

 <div>